hansalemaos/CompactBluestacks5/README.md

 ## How to install/run?

 - You can either download the installer (for people who do not know about programming) or the Python script and run it.
+- Start the app.
+- The app will show you all instances found
+- Be sure to make a backup of those folders!
+- Write "ok" and press ENTER
+- I have tested it only with Nougat32 (standard Bluestacks 5 version)

 <img src="screenshot.png" width="500" />